The Old Guildhall is a Grade II listed building in the West Suffolk local planning authority area, England. First listed on 14 July 1955. A C15 Hall.

 Description

-Hall of the Guild of S.Peter, converted into 12 almshouses in C16, restored as 2 houses in early 1960's.
-Late C15.
-Timber-framed and plastered, with plaintiled roofs.
-The east-west range is gabled at the east end, hipped with a small gablet on the west.
-2 storeys: L-shaped form.
-An internal chimney-stack to each range.
-Mid C20 casement windows with square-leaded panes, and C20 doors.
-2 small late C17 plaster panels with floral designs reset in the outer wall of the east-west range above the door.
-The brickwork at the south side of the chimney-stack was left exposed following restoration.
-The interior of the north-south range has very heavy studding and 2 plain crown-post trusses with arched braces, and seems to have been built as a 3-bay open hall (cf. the hall arrangement at Church House, Hawstead, another late C15 guildhall).
-On a later cross-wall inside at the south end, a large plaster panel in high relief of c.1600, showing Abraham about to sacrifice Isaac, set into a surround of strapwork and scrolls.
+Notable features include two small late 17th-century plaster panels with floral designs, which have been reset in the outer wall of the east-west range above the door.
+The brickwork on the south side of the chimney stack was left exposed during restoration.
+Inside the north-south range, there is very heavy studding and two plain crown-post trusses with arched braces, indicating that it was originally built as a three-bay open hall, similar to the hall arrangement at Church House in Hawstead, another late 15th-century guildhall.
+Additionally, on a later cross-wall at the south end, there is a large plaster panel in high relief from around 1600, depicting Abraham about to sacrifice Isaac, framed with strapwork and scrolls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.